-The Residence Inn
+The Residence Inn by Marriott

 An Eagle based developer, Pennbridge Capital, is constructing a 186-room, 10-story extended stay hotel at the corner of Broad Street and Capitol Boulevard in downtown Boise.
 The hotel is planned to be a Residence Inn by Marriott.
 This type of hotel caters to a longer-term visitor with amenities such as a kitchenette in each room, fitness area, pool, and a third floor patio and bar.